The comprehensive tech guide to pinhole photography

-If you’re somebody who likes to take film photographs, you know the satisfaction you get from a film photo that you just don’t feel when you use digital.
+If you enjoy taking film photos (and want to try pinhole photography), you know the satisfaction you get from a film photo that you just don’t feel when you use digital.
 Just imagine seeing the first photo you get out of a camera you designed and built yourself!

-The process of designing and building a camera may seem daunting, but with a little patience and the help of this guide and some further reading, you’ll be able to do it.
+The process of designing and building a camera may seem daunting, but with a bit of patience, the help of this guide, and some further reading, you’ll be able to do it.
 You can use this information to figure out what you want to build, gather some simple materials and tools, and build it!

 I want it to be clear that building a pinhole camera relies on your abilities, available materials, and your desired outcome.
-As a result, this guide is less of a step-by-step and more of a lesson on how pinhole cameras work, the physics and math involved, and some practical knowledge I gained while researching and building my own cameras.
+As a result, this guide is less of a step-by-step and more of a lesson on how pinhole cameras work, the physics and math involved, and some practical knowledge I gained while researching and building my own cameras for pinhole photography.

 A pinhole camera is the simplest possible camera.
-Light rays reflect off of objects in all directions, and the lens on a camera re-aligns the rays so that they meet at the same spot on the film when the lens is correctly focused.
-Instead of a complex arrangement of glass lenses the pinhole camera uses a tiny hole to block almost all of the light rays except for the ones which are already aligned correctly.
+Light rays reflect off objects in all directions, and the lens on a camera re-aligns them so that they meet at the same spot on the film when the lens is correctly focused.
+Instead of a complex arrangement of glass lenses, the pinhole camera uses the simplest optics: a tiny hole that blocks almost all of the light rays except for the ones already aligned correctly.
 A mechanically timed shutter is replaced with anything that can cover the pinhole when the camera is not taking a shot.

-Once the pinhole diameter is determined (or already known) then the focal length of the camera can be calculated.
-The formula is; focal length = (pinhole diameter / 0.03679)2.
+Once you determine (or already know) the pinhole diameter, you can calculate the focal length of the camera.
+The formula is: focal length = (pinhole diameter / 0.03679)2.
 The focal length is the distance that the pinhole should be from the film.

 Example using 0.3mm pinhole:

 - focal length = (0.3mm / 0.03679)2